-Cover photo by Gift Habeshaw on Unsplash.
+Cover photo by Alexandra Medina.

 SWAP is led by the Stanford Center for Innovation in Global Health and the Stanford Center for Human & Planetary Health, in partnership with the Notation in Science Communication and Master’s in Environmental Communication programs.